 Hence, VIDIZMO allows you to maintain an audit trail of all activities performed on your recordings, like sharing or deleting.

 You can also generate an audit trail report if a supervisory authority requests it.

 You should have your recordings stored in an efficient enterprise video platform like VIDIZMO that allows you to set a custom retention period for the data based on two factors provided by GDPR:

 - Purpose of why your recording needs to be stored

-- Any requirement (legal or regulatory) which requires recording to be for a specific time period
+- Any requirement (legal or regulatory) which requires recording to be retained for a specific time period

 Businesses should securely dispose of the meeting recordings once they are no longer needed.

-Data subjects have certain rights that you must ensure are met for the recordings you have stored:
+Data subjects have certain rights that you must ensure are met for the recordings and other videos you have stored:

 Right of Access: According to Article 15, data subjects can request to access their personal data like a recording.
 Companies would have 30 days to fulfill this request as denying it is not allowed.